Hello and welcome to my Ride Rodeo snowboard bindings review.

 They’re pretty standard in terms of adjustability – but pretty standard is pretty good these days.
 You have tool-less adjustability of the toe strap, ankle strap and high back lean.

-You can also adjust the heel cup.
+You can also adjust the heel cup, which is great for centering boots.

 Shock absorption is so important for freestyle riding – and that’s where these bindings really come to the party.
 They’ve got awesome shock absorption – which is really nice when you’re landing tricks and jumps all day and hitting jibs.